gesellkammer/csoundengine/docs/Reference.rst

 **Offline Rendering**
     Both an :class:`~csoundengine.engine.Engine` and its associated
     :class:`~csoundengine.session.Session` are concieved to run in real-time.
-For offline rendering **csoundengine** provides the :class:`~csoundengine.offline.Renderer` class, which has the same interface as a :class:`~csoundengine.session.Session` but collects all scheduled events, soundfiles, automation, etc. and renders everything offline (and probably much faster).
+For offline rendering **csoundengine** provides for each an offline version, :class:`~csoundengine.offlineengine.OfflineEngine` and :class:`~csoundengine.offline.OfflineSession`.
+These have the same interface as their real-time counterparts, but render everything offline to a soundfile (and probably much faster).
-    A :class:`~csoundengine.offline.Renderer` is a drop-in replacement for a :class:`~csoundengine.session.Session`.
-It can also be used to generate a csound project to be further edited and/or rendered by the csound executable.
+    An :class:`~csoundengine.offline.OfflineSession` can also be used to generate a csound project to be further edited and/or rendered by the csound executable.
 See :ref:`offlinemod`

 ---------------